lyra/openapi-dev-tool/README.md

 Global Options

-  -c, --config string                Configuration file in JSON or YAML format where specifications are defined,
+  -c, --config string                Configuration file in JSON or YAML format where specifications are defined, default
-                                     default is config.json
+                                     is config.json
+  -f, --filter string                Manage only one specification defined by its name (`api.info.title`) rather use the
+                                     whole of enabled specifications declared
+                                     into configuration file
-  -v, --verbose                      Verbose mode, default is false -a, --urlDownloadTemplate string   Rather to use specs from local FS, you can specify remote specs (using
+  -v, --verbose                      Verbose mode, default is false -a, --urlDownloadTemplate string   Rather to use specs from local FS, you can specify remote specs (using 'artifact'
-                                     'artifact' config property) which will be downloaded by using this url.
-From this url template '[ARTIFACT_ID]', '[GROUP_ID]' and '[VERSION]' will be replaced.
+                                     config property) which will be downloaded by using this url.
+From this url template '[ARTIFACT_ID]', '[GROUP_ID]' and
+                                     '[VERSION]' will be replaced.
   --downloadPoolSize number          Pool size used to download artifacts, default is "Infinity".
 ```